SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 which is more-or-less frequentist method that is reasonably well known (by people who know this sort of thing, at least).
 However, note that the places where their lower confidence limit goes negative are exactly where the count of infections goes to 0.
-People who _really_ know Clopper-Perason (see previous link) know that there's a special-case exact form to be used in that case, instead of the slightly approximate case used otherwise.
+People who _really_ know Clopper-Pearson (see previous link) know that there's a special-case exact form to be used in that case, instead of the slightly approximate case used otherwise.
 That would have given a lower limit of 0%, i.e., no efficacy.